Normally Open Vs Normally Closed Contact Relay, Diagrams, Symbols – Understand The Differences B/W 12v 4 Pin Normally Open and Normally Closed Relays

 Normally Closed Relay Symbol

-This is the symbol of the normally closed relay.
-The normally closed relay’s contacts are in the closed position when there is no power supplied.
-The relay’s contacts open when the relay activates to break the circuit.
+This is the symbol of the NC relay.
+The (NC) relay’s links are in the closed position when there is no power supplied.
+The relay’s links open when the relay activates to break the connection.

 Normally Closed Relay Diagram